parevalo/workflow/workflow_steps.md

 ## 5_mosaic

 1. Mosaic the scenes present in each of the two UTM zones in the area (18 and 19).
-2. Reproject the east zone mosaic (in UTM19) to UTM18
+2. Reproject the east zone mosaic (in UTM19) to UTM18 (move/remove second part of that script and document)
 3. Merge the two mosaics into a single one.

 ## 6_stratification

 1. Clip mosaics to the amazon region boundary
 2. Create strata based on the classes shown in the README file.
+This can be done either annually or biannually and including a buffer class to capture omission errors around areas where forest to pasture conversion is expected.
+Both scripts use the `create_strata.py` script.
-3. Submit the script to draw the stratified sample based on the parameters in the `notes.txt` file.
+3. Submit the script to draw the stratified random samples either for the stratification of the entire period (original, 2001 - 2016) or the biannual stratification.
+Both scripts use the `sample_map.py` script.
+4. Pre-interpretation reprojection and processing of the samples that intersect east zone to UTM19 in order to aid the interpretation using TSTools.
+This process was made mostly manually for the origina samples but was automated for the biannual samples.

+ The biannual script uses the `split_samples.py` script to separate those in east and west  zones and then assigns the correct path rows using the `assign_path-row.py` script and a customized version  of the scenes footprints to deal properly with the overlap zones.
+The process of path-row assignment may result in samples being located in the line boundary between two scenes, in which case the sample will be duplicated and a manual decision will have to be made regarding which scene to use.
+Therefore, it is possible that after this step the total number of samples is temporarily increased.
+5. Post-interpretation reprojection and processing of the samples in order to be merged into a single shapefily that can be compared against the stratification in order to calculate unbiased areas and accuracies.

+TODO
+- Reproject strata files instead of having to reproject samples?
+- Move output logs from original samples to the samples folder, but need permissions to access it.

 ## 7_poststratification

+0. Generate a poststratified version of the current strata that creates a buffer into the forest around forest to pasture areas, in order to capture omissions errors.
-- area_estimation.py: Calculation of estimated areas with standard errors only.
-This is also done in the calculate_strata_per_year.R along with other things.
+1. Calculate areas for each class in each of the strata maps (annual, bianual, original).
+Uses the script `count_pixels.py`.
+This is required to calculate the unbiased area estimates and accuracies. calculate_strata_per_year.R along with other things.
+2. calculate_strata_per_year.R: This script can be run from start to end, specifying multiple input files with different configurations that refer to stratification schemes (e.g original, forest-noforest, original where class 8 and 9 are merged together).The main purpose is to calculate the unbiased area estimations, standard errors and margins of error per period and create the plots.
+Other sections to create useful tables, as well as other calculations and plots need to be rewritten.

 - area_plot.py: Alternative script to the one written in R to create the figures of areas and confidence interval in one axis and the margin of error in the other (not possible to do in ggplot).
-As of Dec 14 2016 this version is incomplete, and the full version is in a jupyter notebook that I need to include in this repository.
+As of June 11 2017 this version is incomplete, and the full version is in a jupyter notebook that I need to include in this repository.
-- CountValues.py: Script to count the number of pixels per class in a given raster file.
-- calc_comparison_areas: Submit the CountValues.py script to calculate all the rasters product of comparing my maps to those from IDEAM.
-- reprohect_samples.sh: Reprojects the sample in the east zone to UTM18.
-- submit_crostab.sh: Submits the crosstabulation script created bhy Christ Holden to get a confusion matrix.
-- calculate_strata_per_year.R: This script can be run from start to end, specifying the correct paths where the required files are found.
-The main purpose is to calculate the unbiased areas, standard errors and margins of error per year and create the plots, but it also creates other useful tables and perform other calculations explained directly in the file.

-TODO

-- Number the scripts or explain their possible ordering
-- Explain better what the R script does.